 - The first message indicates that a code map refresh is in process.
 This is the first entry when a code map refresh is triggered. - The second message specifies the entitlement values are persisted to the best suited locale. - The third message provides information about the drivers enabled with entitlements. - The fourth message indicates that the process is exiting after obtaining the information about the drivers enabled with entitlements. - The fifth message indicates that the code map is updated with the entitlements values from the drivers and the process is completed.

-3.11 Log Events
+Log Events

-The Identity Manager User Application logs a set of events automatically from workflow, search, detail, and password requests.
-By default, the Identity Manager User Application automatically logs the following events to all active logging channels:
+The identity applications log a set of events automatically from workflow, search, detail, and password requests.
+By default, the following events are automatically logged to all active logging channels: